 6. Smoked Sausage

-Another great-tasting easy meat to smoke is sausage.
+Another great-tasting easy to smoke meat is sausage.

-Bratwurst, Chorizo, Kielbasa, and beef or chicken sausage are all winners and will take the same amount of time to smoke.
+Bratwurst, Chorizo, Kielbasa, and beef or chicken sausage are winners and will take the same amount of time to smoke.

 Place the sausage in the smoker at 225°F and smoke for 3-4 hours or until an internal temperature of 165°F .